 \subsection{Multi-Objective Optimization}

 Optimizing a recommender on multiple objectives is non-trivial.
 Thanks to the recent work of \cite{milojkovic2019multi}, we employ the proposed multi-gradient descent algorithm for multiple objectives to train our recommenders.
-Additionally, the authors show that the algorithm is efficient and does not impact on training time, as it can be seen in Algorithm~\ref{alg:multiobj}, where $n$ is the number of objectives, $M$ is the number of epochs, and $B$ the number of batches.
-After a standard forward pass (Line 7), the loss and gradient are computed for each objective (Line 8-10).
-Then, weights of the gradients are computing as a Quadratic Constrained Optimization Problem \cite{desideri2012multiple}, which can be solved analytically for two objectives, or solved as a constrained optimization problem as proposed in \cite{sener2018multi} for more than two objectives.
-Solving it allows us to obtain the common descent vector and update the parameters (Line 14-15).
+After a standard forward pass, the loss and gradient are computed for each objective and weights of the gradients are computing as a Quadratic Constrained Optimization Problem \cite{desideri2012multiple}.
+This can be solved analytically for two objectives, or solved as a constrained optimization problem as proposed in \cite{sener2018multi} for more than two objectives.
+Solving it allows us to obtain the common descent vector and update the parameters.
 This training procedure enables us to incorporate both our temporal context and the relevance objectives to retrieve time-aware recommendations.
-The algorithm adapts~the weight repartition between the two objectives in an advanced manner to optimize both during~training.
+The algorithm adapts the weight repartition between the two objectives in an advanced manner to optimize both during training.